gemini-hlsw/sbt-lucuma/README.md

 It takes the projects themselves, not their ids, so a rename is a refactor and a typo is a compile error.
 For a crossProject, name the platform you mean: `schemas_lib.js`.

-`lucumaAffectedJob` adds the dependency and ANDs the condition onto whatever the job already had.
+`lucumaAffectedJob` adds the `needs` edge and ANDs the condition onto every **step**, leaving the job's own condition alone — so the job still runs, it just does nothing.
 For a single step, or to build the expression yourself, use `lucumaAffectedCond(explore_app)` and add `lucumaAffectedJobId` to the job's `needs`.

-It gates every **step** rather than the job itself.
-That costs a runner start, about fifteen seconds, and avoids a trap: GitHub doesn't expand `strategy.matrix` for a job skipped by a job-level condition, so such a job reports one check run named `Build and deploy Explore` instead of one per matrix combination, `Build and deploy Explore (ubuntu-22.04, temurin@25)`.
-Branch protection requiring the matrixed name then sits at *"Expected — Waiting for status to be reported"* forever. sbt can't see which checks are required, so the plugin takes the option that can't break.
+Gating steps rather than the job costs a runner start, about fifteen seconds, and avoids a trap.
+GitHub doesn't expand `strategy.matrix` for a job skipped by a job-level condition, so such a job reports a single check run under its bare name — `Build and deploy Explore` — instead of one per matrix combination — `Build and deploy Explore (ubuntu-22.04, temurin@25)`.
+If branch protection or Mergify requires the matrixed name, it then sits at *"Expected — Waiting for status to be reported"* forever. sbt can't see which checks are required, so the plugin takes the option that can't break.